Bark Psychosis: Recording Hex (1992–93)

 Hex featured guest musicians the Duke String Quartet, Animals That Swim's trumpeter Del Crabtree, Phil Brown on flute, and Neil Aldridge and Dave Ross on assorted percussion.
 The band also called in vibraphone player Pete Beresford (the father of one of Sutton's friends), of whom Sutton later recalled "(he) was this really, really old guy who used to play in a lot of old war time swing bands for kids going out for a dance in London.
 He hadn't taken his vibes out of his front room for fucking years, he just plays for his own pleasure, as a hobby.
 So we got him to come down and it was fucking brilliant, and I want to work with him again."

-The recording of Hex proved to be tortuous, with plenty of infighting centered around Sutton's stubbornness and dominance of the band.
+The recording of Hex proved to be tortuous, with plenty of infighting centered around Sutton's stubbornness and dominance of the band, as well as his insistence that all of the band finances went into recording the album.
 In 2001, Sutton would reminisce "I have great memories of working on (Hex), even if I did do everyone's head in!"
 However, in a 1994 interview he described the album sessions as "the most intense fucking year of my life.
 The longest I had been in a studio was ten days for Scum, but this was like a year of my life...
 It was quite hairy at some points."
 The band interrupted the album recording sessions on 31 January 1993, to play a one-off concert at Ronnie Scott's jazz club in London.
 This was to be their last performance together as a quartet.